 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 J.T.
-Thorpe and Son, Inc. is the largest refractory contractor in the United States and once made materials using asbestos.
+Thorpe and Son, Inc. is the largest refractory contractor in the United States and once made many of its products with asbestos.
 Many workers who became sick with asbestos-related illnesses like mesothelioma have brought lawsuits against the company, which led to bankruptcy protection and a trust fund to compensate victims.

-The first job was for Standard Oil in Richmond, California.
+- The company’s first big job was for Standard Oil in Richmond, California.
 From there, JTT expanded its work to other industrial sites in the San Francisco Bay area, including power plants, refineries, and large ships.

 How Did JTT Use Asbestos?

 For decades, several industries have used asbestos.
-Many companies used it abundantly before researchers, doctors, and others finally pieced together evidence that asbestos caused life-threatening health problems.
+Many companies used it abundantly before the risk and dangers were known and often even after that.